 Several such clusters grouped together as an entity comprises a level-2 unit of our network and is referred to as a super-cluster.
 Clusters within a super-cluster have one or more links with at least one of the other clusters within that super-cluster.
 When we refer to the links between two clusters, we are referring to the links connecting the nodes in those individual clusters.
 In general there would be multiple links connecting a single cluster to several other clusters.
 This approach provides us with a greater degree of fault-tolerance, by providing us with multiple routes to reach nodes within other clusters.

-This topology could be extended in a similar fashion to comprise of super-super-clusters (level-3 units), super-super-super-clusters (level-4 units) and so on.
+This topology could be extended in a similar fashion to comprise of super-super-clusters (level-3 units), super-super-clusters (level-4 units) and so on.
 A client thus connects to a broker node, which is part of a cluster, which in turn is part of a super-cluster and so on and so forth.
-We limit the number of super-clusters within a super-super-cluster, the number of clusters within a super cluster and the number of nodes within a cluster.
+We limit the number of nodes within a cluster.
 This limit, the block-limit, is set at 64.
-In an N-level system this scheme allows for $2_N^6 \times 2{N-1}^6 \times \cdots \times 2_0^6$ i.e $2^{6(N+1)}$ broker nodes to be present in the system.
+In an N-level system this scheme allows for $2_N^6 \times 2{N-1}^6 \times \cdots 2_0^6$ i.e $2^{6(N+1)}$ broker nodes to be present in the system.
+We now delve into the small world graphs introduced in [44] and employed for the analysis of real

-We now delve into the small world graphs introduced in [46] and employed for the analysis of real world peer-to-peer systems in [36, pages 207 - 241].
+We now delve into the small world graphs introduced in [44] and employed for the analysis of real world peer-to-peer systems in [34, pages 207 - 241].
 In a graph comprising several nodes, pathlength signifies the average number of hops that need to be taken to reach from one node to the other.
-Clustering coefficient is the ratio of the number of connections that exist between neighbors of node to the number of connections that are actually possible between these nodes.
-In a regular graph consisting of n nodes, each of which is connected to its nearest k neighbors; for cases where $n \gg k \gg 1$, the pathlength is approximately n/2k.
+Clustering coefficient is the ratio of the number of connections that exist between neighbors of node and the number of connections that are actually possible between these nodes.
+For a regular graph consisting of n nodes, each of which is connected to its nearest k neighbors - for cases where $n \gg k \gg 1$ , the pathlength is approximately n/2k.
 As the number of vertices increases to a large value the clustering coefficient in this case approaches a constant value of 0.75.

-At the other end of the spectrum of graphs is the $random\ graph$, which is the opposite of a regular graph.
-In the random graph case the pathlength is approximately $\log n/\log k$, with a clustering coefficient of k/n.
-The authors in [46] explore graphs where the clustering coefficient is high, and with $long\ connections$ (inter-cluster links in our case).
-These graphs have pathlengths approaching that of the random graph, though the clustering coefficient looks essentially like a regular graph.
-The authors refer to such graphs as $small\ world\ graphs$.
+At the other end of the spectrum of graphs is the random graph, which is the opposite of a regular graph.
+In the random graph case the pathlength is approximately $\log n / \log k$ , with a clustering coefficient of k/n.
+The authors in [44] explore graphs where the clustering coefficient is high, and with long connections (inter-cluster links in our case).
+They go on to describe how these graphs have pathlengths approaching that of the random graph, though the clustering coefficient looks essentially like a regular graph.
+The authors refer to such graphs as small world graphs.
 This result is consistent with our conjecture that for our broker node network, the pathlengths will be logarithmic too.
 Thus in the topology that we have the cluster controllers provide control to local classrooms etc, while the links provide us with logarithmic pathlengths and the multiple links, connecting clusters and the nodes within the clusters, provide us with robustness.

-2.3.1.
-GES Contexts
+2.3.1 GES Contexts